jjef-man/Learning-to-code/notes/html.md

 **ROLE** attribute can be used to indicate the purpose behind the element on the page to assistive technologies.
 The **ROLE** attribute is a part of the *Web Accessibility Initiative* (WAI), and accepts preset values.
 Every **ROLE** needs a label.
 One method of adding a label is by adding a heading element inside it and reference is as **ARIA-LABELLEDBY** attribute.
-**label - for** - It is important to link each input to the corresponding label element.
+**Label - for** - It is important to link each input to the corresponding label element.
 This provides assistive technology users with a visual reference to the input.
+The **accesskey** attribute accepts a space-separated list of access keys.
+For example:

+        <button type="submit" accesskey="s">Submit</button>

 ### Keyboard shortcuts